akruis/stackless_historic/Doc/library/logging.rst

 .. versionchanged:: 2.5
    *funcName* was added.

+.. versionchanged:: 2.6
+   *processName* was added.

 .. class:: Formatter([fmt[, datefmt]])

    Returns a new instance of the :class:`Formatter` class.
 The instance is initialized with a format string for the message as a whole, as well as a format string for the date/time portion of a message.
 If no *fmt* is specified, ``'%(message)s'`` is used.
 If no *datefmt* is specified, the ISO8601 date format is used.

    .. method:: format(record)